YWenxi/think-with-images-through-self-calling/recipe/vlm_subagent/README.md

 ## Reproducing the Experiment

 > [!NOTE]
 > We are using data curated by [DeepEyes](https://arxiv.org/abs/2505.14362).
-There some notes commented in its official [recipe](https://github.com/volcengine/verl/tree/main/recipe/deepeyes).
+There are some notes commented on datasets in its official [recipe](https://github.com/volcengine/verl/tree/main/recipe/deepeyes).

 First, launch an inference service to act as a judge for reward calculation.
 You can use the following script as a reference: